Ronan-H/md5/README.md

 ## How I Wrote it

+### Research
+I was mostly able to just follow the published [RFC 1321](https://www.ietf.org/rfc/rfc1321.txt) to complete the assignment, which fully specifies the MD5 algorithm.
+I usually used the same variable and type names as the RFC too, to make it easier for me to follow along.
+I found I didn't really need to do too much research to complete the assignment, as the C concepts I used were taught to us across two modules (Procedural Programming, Advanced Procedural Programming) in second year.
+There were a few things I didn't know how to do in C, or had forgotten how to do, such as allocating memory with *malloc*, and using ```sprintf()``` to store a formatted string in a *char* array.
+Any time I needed help like this, I included a comment in my code to the webpage I used to help me along (usually a Stack Overflow answer).
+I am also already used to working with bytes and using bitwise operations, such as in [this](https://github.com/Ronan-H/four-square-cipher/blob/master/src/ie/gmit/sw/Cipher.java) assignment I did, so there wan't anything I needed to research there.
+This was the first time I had to consider *endianness* in a project though, which I found very confusing, but again I was able to just read the RFC to make sure that the bits/bytes were being ordered correctly.

-### Getting Started
+### Getting Started, and Running into Difficulties
-I mostly followed the published [RFC 1321](https://www.ietf.org/rfc/rfc1321.txt) which specifies the MD5 algorithm.
-I usually used the same variable and type names as the RFC too, to help me follow it.
-Instead of storing the input bytes *M* in one big array, I stored them in a 2D array of *word* blocks.
-This is probably slightly less efficient but in my view it is a more elegant solution.
 I began by defining some easy *funtion-like* macros, such as F(), G(), H() and I().
 These were pretty easy to implement, as it was just a matter of translating the mathematical functions given in the RFC into C code.

-### Running into Difficulties
 After that, though, it got a lot more difficult.
 I decided I would use a file as input to the hashing functon.
 I had to look up how to read an entire file into memory in C, stored in a byte array.
 Originally, I decided to store blocks in a linked list.
 This worked, however writing the padding code proved to be difficult to do elegantly and efficiently.
 Another mistake I made was not calculating how many blocks were needed ahead of time.
-This makes inserting the padding a lot harder, since you have to dymanically add blocks as you read the file buffer, and figuring out the padding was also hard.
+This makes inserting the padding a lot harder, since you have to dymanically add blocks as you read the file buffer.

 ### Making Things Easier
 Eventually, I decided that a 2 dimensional array of *word*s would be the best way of representing a series of blocks.
 This makes it easier to iterate over the values in each block.
 Also, I decided that the padding bits should be added to the input message *before* converting the input into blocks, not after.